ayhandorman/Soldier/MapEditor/README.md

-# Soldier
+# Soldier MapEditor
-A simple soldier game to ramble around rocks.
+Map editor for soldier game.

 ## How it works?

-Hold right mouse button to draw selected tile and left click to send the soldier to current mouse position.
+Hold left mouse button to draw selected tile and download the map after clicking on generate button.